Grouping of Multiple Counts

 If you’ve ever encountered a federal case with more than one count of conviction, you need to attend this session.
 Learn how to determine a single guideline range where there are multiple counts – we’ll make it easy by using our decision tree to apply the grouping rules to various offense types.
 The session will address grouping rules for cases involving a single composite harm, the assignment of units for cases involving separate harms, and cases involving multiple grouping rules.

-The following workbooks provide questions and answers discussed at recent National Seminars on the grouping of multiple counts.
+The following quick reference materials were distributed at recent National Seminars on the topic of multiple counts.